Dzitás Municipality

-Dzitás Municipality (In the Yucatec Maya Language: “plant name: mamay or plantain") is one of the 106 municipalities in the Mexican state of Yucatán containing (456.03 km2) of land and is located roughly 125 km east of the city of Mérida.
+Dzitás Municipality (In the Yucatec Maya Language: “plant name: mamay or plantain") is a municipality in the Mexican state of Yucatán containing 456.03 km2 of land and is located roughly 125 km east of the city of Mérida.

 History

 There is no accurate data on when the town was founded, though it existed before the conquest as part of the province of Cupules.
 At colonization, Dzitás became part of the encomienda system.
 What is now known as Dzitas was divided into two different encomiendos.
 Part was designated to Juan Rodrígez in 1549 and the other to Diego de Alcocer.
 In 1579 the first part was held by Juan Rodrígez and Diego de Alcocer and the second by Diego de Alcocer and Francisca Briceño.
 The parts were divided between Luis Carrillo de Albornoz and Francisco Rodríguez Montalvo in 1652 and in 1688 between Felipe Carrillo and Isabel Peraza de Ayala.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the partition of Valladolid Municipality.
 In 1918 it was designated as its own municipality, but lost a portion of its area in 1931 with the creation of Quintana Roo Municipality.